Zypherkill/Zypherkill/README.md

 ## My IT Journey
 About 10 years ago I built my first gaming pc and that is where my love for computer hardware began, my knowledge about every single component is wide and I continued to explore the world of IT.

-In the game World of Warcraft is where my love for UI Design began as I made UI's for myself and my friends to improve the experience.
+In the game World of Warcraft is where my love for UI Design began as I made UI's for myself and my friends to improve the gaming experience.
 Thanks to the growth of my interest in UI design I got interested in designing websites and decided to pursue a career in it.

 ## Tekniker